-To speak to the Fire Chief, call 895-8000 ext.257
+To speak to the Fire Chief in PCSP, call 895-8000 ext.257

 Become a Volunteer Firefighter

-In order to become a volunteer firefighter, applicants must complete a three-month in-house training course (which is covered by the Town).
+- In order to become a volunteer firefighter, applicants must complete a three-month in-house training course (which is covered by the Town).
 Once this training is completed, the volunteer is then given a pager and is put on call to respond to fires or rescues within the Town.
 Volunteers are also free to pursue any further training offered by the provincial or federal government.

 Family Fireworks Safety Guidelines

-Many residents enjoy family fireworks for recreational purposes at various times throughout the year.
+- Many residents enjoy family fireworks for recreational purposes at various times throughout the year.
 Although fireworks can be a very enjoyable event, they can also present an inherent danger especially if used improperly.
 Please review these safety guidelines before you plan your event.

 Click here for our Emergency Services page.